 Finger study points to knee problems

-The work of the unit centres on the development of outcome methods in musculoskeletal disease and the application of these methods in the prevention and management of musculoskeletal disease.
+The work of the Musculoskeletal Epidemiology Unit centres on the development of outcome methods in musculoskeletal disease and the application of these methods in the prevention and management of musculoskeletal disease.

 Head: Professor Flavia Cicuttini